htw-imi-showtime/showtime-website/content/ss22/master/m1-could-it-be-more-unreal/_process.md

 {{<image src="brokenscan.png" caption="Broken scan of our teammate holzi">}}
 {{</section>}}

+{{<section title="Blueprints Visual Scripting">}}
+It is possible to create your Unreal Engine application with the object-oriented programming language C++, or with the use of Unreal Engine's Blueprint Visual Scripting system.
+This system is based on the concept of using a node-based interface to create gameplay.
+It is extremely flexible and powerful as it provides, even for non-programmers, an environment to create games and other applications.
+Our team decided to go for the Blueprint system than C++.
+Not everyone in our group is familiar with C++, and the Blueprint system was very attractive to everyone and offered a good alternative.
+The entire gameplay and game logic was realized with this system.
+{{<image src="blueprint1.jpg" caption="Example of Blueprints(1)">}}
+{{<image src="blueprint2.jpg" caption="Example of Blueprints(2)">}}
+{{</section>}}

 {{<section title="AI of the wildlife">}}
-For the AI of the deer and birds in our world, we used Behavior-Trees.
+For the AI of the deer and ravens in our world, we used Behavior-Trees.
 The Behavior-Tree defines the behavior of controlled pawns.
 It always includes a blackboard where important information is stored, e.g. the position of an opponent.
 Information in a blackboard can also be synchronized, so that several objects have access to a variable.
 In addition to blackboards, we also used Unreal's AI Perception, which can simulate different senses of a pawn such as hearing or seeing.
 {{<image src="tree.png" caption="The Behavior-Tree">}}
-{{<image src="perception.png" caption="Birds fly away if you get too close.">}}
+{{<image src="perception.png" caption="Ravens fly away if you get too close">}}
+{{</section>}}

+{{<section title="MetaHumans">}}
+For our character models we used Epic Games' MetaHuman-Creator, which is a toolset within the Unreal eco system for achieving lifelike human characters.
+Our animations are retargeted to fit our MetaHumans.
+{{<image src="meta.png" caption="One of our metahuman characters">}}
+{{</section>}}

+{{<section title="IK Retargeting">}}
+With Unreal Engine 5 the developer gets a new workflow which greatly speeds up the retargeting process for any humanoid character.
+Futhermore there is a new IK Rig System, which lets one alter IK Goals during Runtime.
+{{<image src="ik.png" caption="IK Retargeting">}}
 {{</section>}}

 {{<section title="Project Management">}}